-Monthly data are shown from January 1997 through May 2003.
-The CBOE individual equity put/call ratio decreased in May, remaining in what is normally interpreted as bullish territory.
-The S&P 100 put/call ratio sharply increased and is also in bullish territory.
+Monthly data are shown from January 1997 through July 2003.
+The CBOE individual equity put/call ratio was basically unchanged between June and July, on the border between what is normally interpreted as bullish and neutral territory.
+The S&P 100 put/call ratio sharply decreased and is in neutral territory.